 Creative angles and perspectives can further enhance the depiction of motion.
 By capturing scenes from unique vantage points, photographers can tell a more compelling story.

-7. Interior Details
+7. Interior architectural details

 Capturing interior details can bring depth and character to architectural photography.
 Small elements often tell a story about a space and its function.